roverxio/toadplatform/README.md

 # Toad Wallet System (based on ERC-4337)

 ## Background
-ERC-4337 is the Ethereum community's first attempt to simplifyy the wallet experience for users coming more familiar "web2 way of life".
+ERC-4337 is the Ethereum community's first attempt to simplify the wallet experience for users coming from a more familiar "web2 way of life".
 E-mail login and authorisation is a de-facto - if not, almost a standard across mobile/web applications.
 Web3 "sign-in" and authorisation is based on private keys that has properties that make it impenetrable (until now), but are also known to be unwieldy, hard to manage making them cumbersome.

+This code has been majorly influenced by [eth-infinitism](https://github.com/eth-infinitism)'s example implementation of ERC-4337.

 # Components
 ## Toad Relay